 (iv) The Southern Ward which shall comprise the whole of the South Island.

-(i) Until otherwise resolved by an amendment to these Rules ward representation is based on one representative per 5 million plants, or part thereof, planted as at 1 January each year.
+(i) Until otherwise resolved by an amendment to these Rules ward representation is based on one representative director per ward.

 (ii) Only Grower Members from each Ward shall be eligible for election and shall be nominated and elected by Grower Members of that Ward.